 Are inflatable kayaks safe?
-In this post, we will take a look at inflatable kayaks and discuss many of the questions surrounding safety.
+This post will look at inflatable kayaks and discuss safety questions.
 If you are interested in an inflatable kayak and safety is a concern, please stay tuned.

 People often have misconceptions when it comes to inflatable kayaks.
 Yes, there are a lot of cheap blow-ups at your local big box store.
 Regardless of what people may think, inflatable kayaks are very safe.